 - On the top of the window, you will see a bunch of tabs like Home, Share, View, etc. Switch to the View tab and enable the Hidden items checkbox.
 All hidden files and folders can now be seen.

-View Hidden Files In USB from Control Panel
+Method 2: View Hidden Files in USB from Control Panel

 You can also change the File Explorer settings from the Control Panel.
 Just follow these steps: